top of page

 • Do I need to be physically fit?

 • Given the nature of our expeditions, participants should have a good level of general physical fitness to fully enjoy and participate in the activities.
-They should feel comfortable with moderate physical exertion, walking in various terrains, and being outdoors for extended periods.
+They should feel comfortable with moderate physical exertion, walking in various terrains, and being outdoors for extended periods in hot temperatures.

 • Do I need any special equipment?